Start9Labs/documentation/site/source/device-guides/mac/ca-mac.rst

         :width: 60%
         :alt: Show certificate file in Downloads folder

 #.
 Finder will open.
-Locate your unique `adjective-noun.local.crt` file in your *Downloads* folder and double click it to import it into the *Keychain Access* program.
+Locate your unique `adjective-noun.crt` file in your *Downloads* folder and double click it to import it into the *Keychain Access* program.
 You will be prompted for your macOS username and password, or thumbprint.
 Then select *Modify Keychain*:

     .. figure:: /_static/images/ssl/macos/trust-cert-macos-4-modify_keychain.png
         :width: 60%